Tim Pepper is an Americana singer/songwriter whose work is relatable, emotive and lyrically driven.

 Watch Tim Pepper play live and you’re not going to witness a God of rock.
 You won’t have your face melted by guitar solos.
 Instead you might find yourself forgetting that you’re listening to Tim Pepper at all because you’ll be transported by this melodic lyricist.
 You’ll swear he’s singing about your reality and you might be forced to confront your own life and love and loss.
 There’s something about honesty that does that.

 Tim played pubs and festivals in South Africa and released two commercial CDs, “Believe” and “Beautiful Frustrations”, before relocating to Nashville in 2008.
-For the past 6 years he’s been doing that very Nashville thing of writing songs, recording them in bedrooms and basements (and hotels), playing writers nights and shows and humbly soaking up every bit of musicianship he can from the buffet of talent on offer in that city.
+He spent 7 years in Nashville writing songs, recording them in bedrooms and basements (and hotels), playing writers nights and shows and humbly soaking up every bit of musicianship he could from the buffet of talent on offer in that city.
+The albums, “Promises” and “Must Be Home” resulted from the Nashville years and can be found on Spotify.
+He currently resides in Stone Mountain, GA.